jameskirk36/lizard-website/content/pages/components.md

   health and fitness goals.

-  \*\*\*\*Due to the current closure of gyms I am offering VIDEO CONSULTATIONS & AT HOME training plans, modified to your equipment options and progressive over time\*\*\*\*
+  \*\*\*\*Due to the current closure of gyms I am offer the following options:\*\**

-  * Weekly online personal training sessions (via Zoom or Skype -1 or 2 sessions per week)
+  * Initial consultation via phone/Zoom/Video call

+  * Home training plan - personalised for the equipment you have available and your goals

+  * One to one coaching outdoors in a open public space with social distancing

+   Whether you choose an at home training program or a one to one outdoors training program I will also include:

   * Bespoke nutrition plan with recipe ideas

-  * A training plan for you to follow alongside our sessions
+  * A training/lifestyle plan for you to follow alongside our sessions

-  * I also offer full support at any time via Whatsapp/email/phonecalls
+  * full support at any time via Whatsapp/email/phonecalls

   Please get in touch to find out more about my packages and prices!